algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 When you are in game you can move the frog with the switches 1, 2, 3 and 4.

-And atlist, when you are in the Game Over Screen, you can restart the game by pressing one of the switches.
+And when you are in the Game Over Screen, you can restart the game by pressing one of the switches.

 ### 1.4.2 Outputs Specifications